The dominoes are beginning to fall.

 “Of course not!”

 “Well, if we can’t resolve our arguments with words, we play the game.
 Whoever wins the game wins the fight.
 If we don’t follow this rule then we’d argue all the time and nothing would get resolved, and then we wouldn’t get anywhere with anything.
 That’s the law and order!”
 Tau said, starting off calm and then ending irate.
 Pausing, he turned his head to the corner of the room that was clustered with piles of books and warmed by soft candlelight.
-There was a figure there, sitting in silence and reading a book.
+A figure sat there, sitting in silence and reading a book.
 “Isn’t that right, Theta?”

 “The children went looking for you again, Theta,” Tau said after a pause.